kamyk-pl/4-developers-2021-examples/README.md

 Remember that your mobile device and your computer have to be in the same Wi-Fi network.
 Some time you have to also adjust Windows firewall settings.

-AR experiece requies *https*  connection.
-Dummy certificate is commited in repo which helps you with local deployment.
+AR experience requires *https*  connection.
+Dummy certificate is committed in the repo which helps you with local deployment.
 You will have to accept this certificate in the browser.

 ### Used models ###